 The committee has sole responsibility for determining the recipient of the parasite awards.
 As discussed in the conflict of interest rules, the committee and individual members are unable to comment on any unselected applications.

-*Selection of new committee members: For the three four-year term positions (current members marked with a star), the award committee will have the right to nominate new members, and the PSB organizers will have the right to confirm selected nominees.
+*Selection of new committee members: For the three four-year term positions, the award committee will have the right to nominate new members, and the PSB organizers will have the right to confirm selected nominees.
 For the two two-year terms positions, recipients of the Sustained Parasitism award will rotate on to the committee.
+No committee member may serve more than four consecutive years and no committee member may return to the committee until at least four award years have passed since the member previously served.

 2019 Junior Parasite